Acoustic fLow InteractioN over sound absorbing surfaces: effects on ImpedaNce and draG

 Introduction

 The lack of fundamental knowledge of the interaction between an acoustic wave and a turbulent boundary layer grazing an acoustically treated surface, such as an acoustic liner, is the cause of unexpected and unphysical results found when performing the acoustic characterization of the sound absorbing surface with inverse eduction methods.
-This is because, in this field, acoustic and aerodynamic phenomena have never been fully coupled.
+This is because, in this field, acoustic and aerodynamic have never been fully coupled.

 Proposed Solution